xiaoxiao1999319/Xiao-Xiao-s-page/content/authors/admin/_index.md

 - Visitors
 ---

-Xiao Xiao obtained his B.S. in Materials Science & Engineering from Beihang University, Beijing, China.
+Xiao Xiao obtained his B.S. in Materials Science & Engineering from Beihang University(BUAA), Beijing, China.
 He conducted research under the supervision of Professor Lei Jiang in the Laboratory of Bio-inspired Smart Interface Science, where his research focused on the innovation of functional materials and polymers for energy and sensing applications.
 Xiao has already published 4 journal articles and 2 of them are as the first author in ACS Nano, Nano letters.
 At his leisure, he likes playing badminton, swimming, and traveling.

 肖潇是加州大学洛杉矶分校生物工程系的一名研究生。